vhda/verilog_systemverilog.vim/README.md

 The omni-completion functionality requires a tags file generated with [exuberant-ctags][e] using the `--extra=+q` argument to enable class qualified tags.
-No other command or tools was tested, but should work seemingly as long as it able to generate standard class qualified tags.
+No tool alternative to [exuberant-ctags][e] was tested, but any tool should work seemingly as long as it is able to generate standard class qualified tags file.
 For more information on using omni-completion please check the vim man page for [`i_CTRL-X_CTRL-O`][vim-omni].

 Currently supported contexts: